Find Affordable College Courses

 Best North Carolina Schools for Affordable Quality for a Doctorate in Psychology

-Our 2023 rankings named University of North Carolina at Charlotte the best value school in North Carolina for psychology students working on their doctor’s degree.
-Located in the large city of Charlotte, UNC Charlotte is a public school with a fairly large student population.
+Our analysis found University of North Carolina at Charlotte to be the best value school for psychology students who want to pursue a doctor’s degree in North Carolina.
+Located in the city of Charlotte, UNC Charlotte is a public college with a fairly large student population.

-Read full report on Psychology at University of North Carolina at Charlotte
+Full Psychology at University of North Carolina at Charlotte Report

-In-state tuition fees for graduate students at UNCW are $7,514 per year.
+The average tuition and fees for an in-state graduate student at UNCW are $7,514 a year.

 Read More…